 As the civil-rights, Black Power, and anti-Vietnam War movements made national headlines in the late 1960s, another, less-known struggle for inclusion was taking place on college campuses.
 Exemplified by protests at San Francisco State and Cornell University (with...
 Read more

 Human Rights Spotlight

 A selection of documentaries focused on human-rights issues in the U.S. and the world.
-The programs, which feature accompanying directors/subjects and post-film discussions, are free and screen Nov.
-6-8 at Washington U.
+The programs, which feature accompanying directors and/or subjects and post-film discussions, are free and screen Nov.
+4-6 and Nov.
+11-13 at Washington U.

 For additional films related to human rights, see Films by Subject.